godfrey-leung/shopping/README.md

-# scalpel_analytics_model
+# shopping cart backend service

 This simple python project is a solution to the Shopping Cart interview question at QoKoon.

-The goal is to build a backend service that supports a shopping platform or a cashier system which provides a detailed pricing of any shopping carts during checkout.
+The goal is to build a backend service that supports a shopping platform or a cashier system which provides a detailed price breakdown of any shopping carts during checkout.
 The service should identify the unit price of a product, what products and their corresponding quantities are in the cart, detailed price breakdown (i.e. total discount, total tax amount and total price) of the cart.

+Promotion discount offer type considered are "Buy N, get Y % off for the next item" (Buy 1 get 1 free is a special case example) and "Get X % off if total purchase >= Z".
+Note that for a "Buy N get M free" promotion,

 # Project top-level directory structure

+    ├── examples                    # config yaml file
+        ├── __init__.py
+        ├── ...                     # explicit examples
     ├── files                       # config yaml files
         ├── stores
             ├── ...                 # example of store product config yaml files